splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrumentation/lambda-ec2-collector-gateway.rst

 You can automatically instrument your Lambda function for Splunk Observability Cloud using a layer for your runtime and a Collector gateway in EC2.
 This helps aggregate data and reduce load.

-Follow these instructions to install the Splunk OpenTelemetry Lambda layer for Java, Python, or Node.js functions:
+Follow these instructions to install the Splunk OpenTelemetry Lambda layer for Java, Python, or Node.js functions.

-- :ref:`otel-lambda-layer-requirements`
-- :ref:`install-otel-lambda-layer`
-- :ref:`set-env-vars-otel-lambda`
-- :ref:`ec2-otel-collector-serverless`

 See :ref:`instrument-aws-lambda-functions` for the default deployment instructions.

 Check compatibility and requirements